-Declaration of Adequate Water Rights
+Declaration of Adequate Water Supplies

-This attestation form is provided as a means for Interconnecting Entities (IE) to notify ERCOT of water rights obtained for proposed Generation Resources that require water to operate.
-Section 6.9, Addition of Proposed Generation Resources to the Planning Models, requires proof of such rights before ERCOT may include a proposed Generation Resource in the base cases created and maintained by the Steady State Working Group (SSWG), the System Protection Working Group (SPWG), and the Dynamics Working Group (DWG).
+An Interconnecting Entity (IE) must submit this attestation form to notify ERCOT that water rights, contracts or groundwater supplies sufficient for generation of electricity have been obtained or that water supplies are not required for the generation of electricity at each proposed Generation Resource.
+Section 6.9, Addition of Proposed Generation Resources to the Planning Models, requires an IE to submit this form before ERCOT may include certain proposed Generation Resources in the base cases created and maintained by the Steady State Working Group (SSWG), the System Protection Working Group (SPWG), and the Dynamics Working Group (DWG).
+Any IE that proposes to interconnect a Generation Resource powered by wind or photovoltaic solar energy does not need to submit this form.
+However, any IE proposing to interconnect any other type of Generation Resource must submit this form, even if the IE's proposed Resource will not use water.

-Each IE should submit this attestation for each unique Generation Resource Interconnection Request (GINR) as soon as the relevant water rights have been secured, or, for Resources that do not require a water right to operate, upon submission of the Interconnection Agreement with the TSP.
+Each IE should submit this attestation for each unique Generation Resource Interconnection Request (GINR) within ten Business Days of securing the relevant water supply rights, or, for Generation Resources that do not require water supplies to operate, within ten Business Days of executing the Interconnection Agreement with the TSP.
 The attestation should be signed by an officer or other individual with authority to bind the IE. The IE should submit the attestation and the necessary attachments to ERCOT via email at GINR@ercot.com.